Preventing Exposure to Lead

 Diagram showing what part of the service line is private vs. public

-Sometimes the water system will want to replace their side of the service line, without replacing your private side of the line.
+Sometimes the water system will want to replace their side of the service line, without replacing the private side of the line.
 We do not recommend allowing this to happen.
 We encourage people to replace their lead service lines, but only when a complete replacement of both the public and private sides is being reformed.

 For more information read our Partial Line Replacement Information Sheet(PDF, 58KB).